mlabs-haskell/lambda-buffers/docs/aiken-integration.md

 Thus, given these challenges, it's clear that it would be unwise to undertake the Aiken implementation currently, and it would be wiser to revisit this later and focus on matters of pressing importance today to better foster adoption of Lambda Buffers.

-Lambda Buffers has fortunately seen industry use in other projects such as [DeNS](https://github.com/mlabs-haskell/DeNS/tree/main), OrcFax, etc., and there's been feedback to improve the existing facilities in Lambda Buffers which would aid in fostering the adoption of Lambda Buffers in the greater Cardano community.
+Lambda Buffers has fortunately seen industry use in other projects such as [DeNS](https://github.com/mlabs-haskell/DeNS/tree/main), [TripHut DAO](https://github.com/yaadlabs/DAO-Off-Chain), etc., and there's been feedback to improve the existing facilities in Lambda Buffers which would aid in fostering the adoption of Lambda Buffers in the greater Cardano community.
 Some of these issues include the following.